GregoireHebert/docusign-bundle/README.md

     1. [Configure the storage](doc/use-flysystem-bundle.md#configure-the-storage)
     1. [Configure the signature](doc/use-flysystem-bundle.md#configure-the-signature)

+## Code of conduct

+This bundle is ruled by a [code a conduct](/.github/CODE_OF_CONDUCT.md).

+## Contributing

+Please have a look to [the contributing guide](/.github/CONTRIBUTING.md).

 ## Backward Compatibility promise

-This library follows the same Backward Compatibility promise as the Symfony framework: [https://symfony.com/doc/current/contributing/code/bc.html](https://symfony.com/doc/current/contributing/code/bc.html)
+This bundle follows the same Backward Compatibility promise as the Symfony framework: [https://symfony.com/doc/current/contributing/code/bc.html](https://symfony.com/doc/current/contributing/code/bc.html)